sideprotocol/side-old/spec/lsd/README.md

 - Calculation and distribution of staking rewards.
 - Users rewards are accumulated in derivative tokens i.e value of derivative token increases over time.

-## Techincal Details
+## Technical Details

-The technical implementation is divided into 4 flows which are as follows:
+The technical implementation is divided into 4 flows, let's further detail each of the four flows to provide a more comprehensive understanding of the technical implementation.

 1. Deposit and mintLSD flow:
     - Users initiate the deposit process by sending a specified amount of stakable assets to the liquid staking module.